quaap/GoalTender/README.md

 A "Cumulative" goal is numerical value you record that is cumulative: such as minutes spent walking, calories eaten, time spent studying, etc.

-A "Checkbox" goal is just a "I did that" goal, such as "Clean the kitchen" or "Read the news".
+A "Checkbox" goal is just a "I did that" goal, such as "Clean the kitchen" or "Organize one room".

 So, for example, if you create a goal called "Walking", and set it to be "Daily" and "Cumulative",